-Prior to his election to the Pennsylvania House of Representatives on Nov.
+Before his election to the Pennsylvania House of Representatives on Nov.
 6, 2012, Mike Schlossberg was employed by the Greater Lehigh Valley Chamber of Commerce as vice president of member relations and applied technology.
 In that role, Representative Schlossberg worked with small-business owners helping them navigate the challenges of the economy.
 He also trained small businesses in how to take advantage of social media.

-Before holding that position, Representative Schlossberg worked as a state-certified urban revitalization specialist, helping volunteers, government officials and business owners redevelop and enhance urban communities.
+Before holding that position, Representative Schlossberg worked as a state-certified urban revitalization specialist, helping volunteers, government officials and business owners redevelop and enhance communities.